MaddSaturn/fundamentalconceptsofprogrammation/README.md

-# Politecnico Grancolombiano Scenario 2 problem 5
+# Politecnico Grancolombiano Scenario 1 problem 5

-This is a Java program that solves the problem #5 from second scenario
+This is a Java program that solves the problem #5 from first scenario

 ```
 ax² + bx + c = 0